xvoland/xvoland/README.md

 This is the place where I'm :rofl: ✨

-- I am homeless
+- 👻 I am homeless
 -  🏴‍☠️ I’m 🔞 with 30 years of experience
 - 🔭 Working on pet projects
-- 👯 I’m currently focusing on Go and Swift
+- 👯 Currently focusing on Go and Swift
 - 💬 Inquiries come with a price tag
 - 📫 Reach me at:  [@xvoland](https://www.dotoca.net)
 - 🎥 Watch and waste time here: [https://youtube.com/@xvoland](https://youtube.com/@xvoland)
+- 💬 Ask me if you have money
+- 📫 How to reach me: [@xvoland](https://www.dotoca.net)
 - 👨‍💻 &nbsp;Read more about my projects at [https://dotoca.net](https://www.dotoca.net.com/#portfolio)

 🔗 &nbsp;**Connect with me**
 <p align="left">